Closed Door Cabin Blaster Layouts.

 - 5 min read

-All these equipment work "by batches", parts are placed inside, processed and then removed, kinda "washing machine" concept, there is always one door or more to enclose the blasting room.
+All these equipment work in batches, parts are placed inside, processed and then removed - similar to a "washing machine" concept.
+There is always one door or more to enclose the blasting room.
 Here is the overview how it works.

 Cycle timing is one of the crucial settings.